 - 1. The host writes to the HPI control register (HPIC) to properly configure the HPI.
-Typically, this means programming the halfword order bit (HWOB) and the HPIA-related bits (DUALHPIA and HPIASEL).
+Typically, this means programming the halfword order bit (HWOB) in dual-halfword mode and the HPIA-related bits (DUALHPIA and HPIASEL) in both dual-halfword and single-fullword modes.
 This step is normally performed once before the initial data access. - 2.
 The host writes the desired internal processor memory address to an address register (HPIAR and/or HPIAW).
-For an introduction to the two HPI address registers and the two ways the host can interact with them, see Section 2.7.1. - 3.
+For an introduction to the two HPI address registers and the two ways the host can interact with them, see Section 2.6.1. - 3.
 The host reads from or writes to the data register (HPID).
 Data transfers between HPID and the internal memory of the processor are handled by the HPI DMA logic and are transparent to the CPU.